iltgg/civ-project/extra/plan.md

     - Q will use much of what I uses however the “b” at any given y is needed.
 This requires an analysis of the parts of the geometry that are touching
 - If a diagonal component will be used, the program must be able to take this into account

+- Add new geometry object type to support a folded geometry piece
+    - requires rework of joint finder

 ## To find:

 - Shear force, bending moment